about Yachtsnet online yacht brokerage

 Fin and skeg

 The Contessa 32 was designed by David Sadler in 1971, and rapidly became very popular, both as a fast cruiser, and as a one design racing class.
 Series production by Jeremy Rogers Ltd. continued until 1982, by which time the cost of production building in the UK to the Contessa level of quality was becoming uneconomic.
-Jeremy Rogers then started "reconditioning" older yachts, as well as building a very few more as "one-off" commissions, due to demand for these boats, and in 1996 Rogers once again started limited series production, of what is now a very expensive 32-footer.
+Jeremy Rogers then started "reconditioning" older yachts.
+In 1996 Rogers once again started limited production, of what is now a very expensive 32-footer - see details here

 About 80 yachts were also built in Canada by J. J. Taylor, from a set of moulds taken from a Lymington-built Contessa that was shipped to Canada.
-These were to the same hull and deck moulding specifications, but used more internal GRP mouldings rather than wooden structure.
+These were to the same hull and deck moulding specifications, but used more internal GRP mouldings rather than a wooden structure, and many of these were wheel-steered rather than have a tiller.
 These Canadian boats are thus slightly lighter weight, and the interior a little brighter.

 Go to our brokerage section for boats currently for sale

 The Contessa 32's reputation is based primarily on her elegant lines and sailing ability, but another factor which many people remember is that a Contessa 32 was the only yacht in the small boat class to finish the 1979 Fastnet Race, in which 15 lives were lost.
-The stability curve of the Contessa 32 is still regularly used as a comparison in yachting magazine tests of newer designs - very, very few yachts ever match her range of positive stability....
+The stability curve of the Contessa 32 was for some years used as a comparison in yachting magazine tests of newer designs - very, very few yachts ever match her range of positive stability....

 Photographs Yachtsnet